dljubenk/dljubenk.github.io/_posts/2019-02-06-literature-study.markdown

 Contribution 2 - a visual analytics approach that facilitates a data-driven discourse between a diverse set of stakeholders in a project (data analysts, domain scpecialists, etc.) ->  a process of chauffeuring??? -> computer-supported collaborative work -> Collaborative visual analytics

-EDA showed: Journeys at peak-times seemed to be dominated by particular types of people: male users and those living outside of London.
+EDA showed: Journeys at peak-times seemed to be dominated by particular types of people: male users and those living outside of London, and other observations...

 ---
 ## Paper 3